SourishBhattacherjee/CRUD/README.md

 - Remember to keep `JWT_SECRET` and `MONGO_URI` secure and not checked into source control.
 - For production, add HTTPS, rate-limiting, helmet, CORS restrictions, and stronger password policies.

-## Files added

-- `postman_collection.json` — Postman collection for quick import

----
-If you want, I can also generate a full OpenAPI `swagger.json` and wire Swagger UI to `/api-docs`.
-Would you like me to add that now?